-A message from Assistant Provost for Curriculum and Assessment Lou Slimak
+A message from Associate Provost for Curriculum and Assessment Lou Slimak

 As we begin another semester in which we all will be dealing with a range of pandemic-related issues, it is worth reasserting that now, more than ever, assessment of learning in our courses and academic programs should be focused on evaluating what our students are (and aren’t) learning in a way that allows us to improve that learning.

 I can’t think of another situation in which understanding what, how, and how well our students are learning is more relevant than what we are continuing to collectively experience in higher education, after nearly two years of disruption.
 Faculty have had to rethink almost everything about their pedagogy.

 In addition, many of our undergraduates have never experienced a “normal” academic semester, and all of our students have had their learning impacted in some way by the prolonged pandemic.
 We must continue to be compassionate to the fact that students are likely to be even more anxious and perhaps less prepared than ever before.

 Given all of that, here is some advice to consider: